-If you left the comfortzone, there, in the leafy suburb, and you said you would work for your people, now expect to deal with every thing that comes along, to hit you in the ribs.
+If you left the comfortzone, and you said you would work for your people, now expect to deal with every thing that comes along, to hit you in the ribs.
 One cannot sleep in bedsoundly, if his people, he vowed toserve, are starving.

 You cannot rest in the sofa and hang your feet on the table if you arealmost all the time texted by frustrated women and men who want to know if really great success exists in this world.

 Last time a 26 year old lady called me in the middle of the day and asked me for the requirements one needed to join the illuminati movement.
 Of course she was serious.
 She was told that magic was a true way and that whoever leaped along such ways would see miracles happening.

 She told me to tell her exactly what was required.
 Now she expected me to be there with her, and my failure would leave me an enemy to her.

 This woman said she would do all she could, to succeed in life.
 Someone perhapsmisled her.
 Prophets and founders of religions tell people to pray diligently.

 They rarely tell them to think and work as they pray.
 We live in the world now where almost every one wants to obtain fame.

 It is the reason you see a lazy and young man saying he will one day beat Sekka at his game.
 When I write, he ignores the newspaper that I render my services to.

 To beat me, you have to know how I throw my punches.
 People in this country waste time.
 It is true.You will enter a newsroom and find editors and all the writers around talking almost nothing about the business that puts bread into their mouths.